henrik-lauritsen-ch/FiniteDifference/README.md

 # FiniteDifference
-Library with functionality for solving PDEs applied in derivatives pricing
+Library with functionality for solving PDEs applied in derivatives pricing:

+- Crank-Nicolson
+- ADI schemes

 ...
-Projects is expected to be released in June
+Projects in progress!!